 - YOU WILL NOT RECEIVE any additional confirmation emails or phone calls.
 The QR page is your confirmation.

-- MINIMUM AGE Parents/Guardians may register children 12 and older for the Pfizer vaccine.
+- MINIMUM AGE Parents/Guardians may register children 12 and older.

 Burleson Public Health (BPH) has established a vaccine website and would like to encourage everyone 12 and older to sign up now.